 The Lord gave us an opportunity to join Helimission, a group based in Switzerland that uses helicopters to support missionaries.
-They recommended we go to a cross-cultural training course at a bible school in New York for a semester.
+They recommended we go to a cross-cultural training course at a Bible school in New York for a semester.
 It is while we were there that Paul was put in touch with Dr. Alekcey Murillo.
-He and his wife, Judith Dunteman, are both doctors with Indigenous Community Development International (ICDI) and work in an isolated, mountainous region of Costa Rica.
+He and his wife, Dr. Judith Dunteman, are both medical doctors with Indigenous Community Development International (ICDI) and work in an isolated, mountainous region of Costa Rica.
 They are involved with different community development projects (health, education, economic, infrastructure, etc.) in order to meet the needs of people and share the love of Christ with them.
 This type of mission fit with what we desired to do.
-So when Alekcey invited Paul to be involved with starting a helicopter flight program in Costa Rica, we moved to San Jose in 2012 to help with this project and study Spanish.
-Aero Vital, the name of the flight service, has been approved by the Costa Rican government and is currently operational.
+So, when Alekcey invited Paul to be involved with starting a helicopter flight program in Costa Rica, we moved to San Jose in 2012 to help with this project and to study Spanish.
+Since coming to Costa Rica Paul has had some health problems that prevent him from flying.

-In 2015 we were formally accepted as ICDI missionaries and have committed to serving here in Costa Rica long term, with the understanding that we will continue to raise funds to cover our expenses.
-Since coming to Costa Rica Paul has had some health problems that prevent him from flying, so Alekcey asked Paul to manage ICDI’s base of operations in the mountains.
+In 2015 we made a transition and were formally accepted as ICDI missionaries.
+We committed to serving here in Costa Rica long term, with the understanding that we will continue to raise funds to cover our expenses.
+Alekcey asked Paul to manage ICDI’s base of operations in the mountains.
 Paul has experience maintaining facilities and landscaping, and moving to Emmanuel Community Development Center has been a good fit for him.

 I earned my teaching English as a foreign language (TEFL) certificate and have been teaching English classes since 2015.
 No two days are alike at Emmanuel Center, but in our regular duties we look for opportunities to love and serve the people here, to share the Bible and God’s principles, and to live by those principles in our own lives as we depend on God.